mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ So you can append an integer, then a string, and then a boolean, and it will happily take it all.
 This is perhaps one of the reasons that you cannot iterate over this "collection", but honestly I think it'd still be useful, even if the element it exposed was just an `any Hashable` that we could cast ourselves.

 ^ Also wild, you can encode this collection of nebulous, type erased elements into some data that can be saved to disk or sent over the network.
-That seems wild to me because all the elements are type erased, so what could possibly be serialized to data?
+That seems wild to me because all the elements are type erased, so what could that those raw serialized bytes even look like?

-^ But even more wild, you can somehow decode that data back into a `NavigationPath`.
+^ But but then even more bizarre, you can somehow decode those raw bytes back into a `NavigationPath`.
 How could it possibly produce a Swift value from raw bytes that were encoded from type erased data?

 ^ And then you can somehow take that newly formed navigation path and plug it into the navigation stack view's binding causing the UI to be updated to represent the data you hand it. that means it will do any pushing and popping necessary.